-- 20% of YouTube views come from mobile devices (Google)
+- 20 percent of YouTube views come from mobile devices (Google).

-- 90% of the online population will regularly watch online videos by 2017 (Forrester)
+- 90 percent of the online population will regularly watch online videos by 2017 (Forrester).

-- 52% of smartphone owners gather health information on their phones (Pew)
+- 52 percent of smartphone owners take in health information on their phones (Pew).

-- 183 million unique U.S. Internet users watched more than 37 billion content videos in October 2012 (COMSCORE)
+- 183 million unique US Internet users watched more than 37 billion online videos in October of 2012 (COMSCORE).

 Forrester, "Ninety Percent Of The Online Population Will Regularly Watch Online Video By 2017"